-(2) The owner or operator of the gasoline dispensing facility is an independent small business marketer of gasoline as defined under section 324(c) of the Clean Air Act (42 U.S.C.A. § 7625(c)) and the gasoline dispensing facility has had a monthly throughput equal to or greater than 50,000 gallons (189,250 liters), assessed annually beginning with the (Editor's note: The blank refers to the year preceding the year this finalform rulemaking becomes effective) calendar year.
+(2) The owner or operator of the gasoline dispensing facility is an independent small business marketer of gasoline as defined under section 324(c) of the Clean Air Act (42 U.S.C.A. § 7625(c)) and the gasoline dispensing facility has had a monthly throughput equal to or greater than 50,000 gallons (189,250 liters), assessed on December 31 annually beginning with the (Editor's note: The blank refers to the year preceding the year this final-form rulemaking becomes effective) calendar year.

-(3) If the monthly throughput of a gasoline dispensing facility subject to this subsection exceeds the applicable monthly throughput threshold of paragraph (1) or paragraph (2), the owner and operator of the gasoline dispensing facility remain subject to the applicable requirements for the gasoline dispensing facility, even if the monthly throughput of the gasoline dispensing facility later falls below the applicable monthly throughput threshold.

-(b) CARB vapor recovery test procedures.
+(3) The monthly throughput of the gasoline dispensing facility exceeds the applicable monthly throughput threshold of paragraph (1) or paragraph (2) at any time after (Editor's note: The blank refers to the effective date of adoption of this proposed rulemaking when published as a final-form rulemaking.) but later falls below the applicable monthly throughput threshold of paragraph (1) or paragraph (2).
+The owner and operator of the gasoline dispensing facility remain subject to the applicable requirements of this section for the gasoline dispensing facility, even after the monthly throughput falls below the applicable monthly throughput threshold of paragraph (1) or paragraph (2). (b) CARB vapor recovery test procedures.
 The following are the CARB vapor recovery test procedures specified in this section: